Ecole Oasis Internationale

-Throughout our twenty eight years of educational service, we have achieved a high success rate having witnessed the graduation of twelve generations of classes and made their way to universities.
+Throughout our twenty nine years of educational service, we have achieved a high success rate having witnessed the graduation of thirteen generations of classes and made their way to universities.
 A great number of our students have travelled abroad to study in the most prestigious universities in countries like The United States of America, The United Kingdom, Canada and many others.

 Oasis closely blends teaching pedagogy with technology.
 Thereby, the school implements advanced aspects of technology, such as the IPad One to One program in order to facilitate meaningful constructivist learning.
 Our job as educators is to be innovative with our teaching methods to make learning an enjoyable experience.
 The project has indeed supported student engagement and motivation through creative activities on campus, community service projects, and through Adventure Learning.
 In this context, students have the opportunity to participate in national as well as in international trips in which they learn to put into practice their theoretical knowledge.
 Under the headline and values of community service projects, patronage of a public school which the entire school community participates in.